Last updated 14 September 2020

-Mining and petroleum (including coal seam gas) development in Queensland is regulated separately from other forms of land development and are not subject to the Sustainable Planning Act 2009 (Qld) (Sustainable Planning Act).
+Mining and petroleum (including coal seam gas) development in Queensland is regulated separately from other forms of land development and are not subject to the Planning Act 2016 (Qld) (Planning Act).

 Since 2000, there has been an attempt to separate the promotion and regulation of mining within the state government.
 Issues associated with:

-- ownership, access to and use of land (tenure), and payments to the state government for extraction of minerals (royalties) are regulated under the Mineral Resources Act 1989 (Qld) (Mineral Resources Act) by the Department of Natural Resources and Mines
+- ownership, access to and use of land (tenure), and payments to the state government for extraction of minerals (royalties) are regulated under the Mineral Resources Act 1989 (Qld) (Mineral Resources Act) by the Department of Resources

-- environmental protection associated with mining are regulated under the Environmental Protection Act 1994 (Qld) (Environmental Protection Act) by the Department of Environment and Heritage Protection.
+- environmental protection associated with mining is regulated under the Environmental Protection Act 1994 (Qld) (Environmental Protection Act) by the Department of Environment and Science.

 For more information see the Environmental Defenders Office’s Mining and Coal Seam Gas Law in Queensland: A guide for the community.